Social-Developers-Club/localhorst-frontend/README.md

 This is how to build and run the docker container:

-`docker image build -t localhorst .`
+`docker build -t supportforlocalhorst/localhorst-frontend .`

-`docker container run --publish 8000:8080 --detach --name bb localhorst`
+`docker push supportforlocalhorst/localhorst-frontend`

+Also you can find the Docker image in the [DockerHub](https://hub.docker.com/repository/docker/supportforlocalhorst/localhorst-frontend).

 ## Architecture
 ![architecture overview diagram](/Architecture.png)